Introduction

 A good test of whether your description stands out is to check your competitors’ websites.
 If you can swap your RFP answers with their webpage content, you’ve uncovered a major red flag and need to head back to the drawing board.

-Format Presentation Is Important, But Not That Important
+Format Presentation is Important, But Not That Important

 Yes, you want your proposal response to be visually appealing and stand out as more than a Word doc.
 However, the content matters more than the presentation — although many respondents get hung up in the visual details.
 Again, format templates are a big help, so ideally you only have to create the whole branded proposal one or two times.
 (I personally love using Adobe InDesign for proposals, but advanced Word skills can come in handy here as well.)